Meditation classes connect you with vital spiritual energy.

 Call or contact me to schedule a free consultation or enroll online.
 We can talk and see what your needs are, what brings you to meditation, and I can answer just about any question you have about meditation.
 We’ll see if it is a good fit.

-At that point, you sign up or you are free to take what you have learned on our call and go on your way.
+At that point, you can either sign up for a class or take what you’ve learned on our call and go on your way.

 It is an easy fun conversation and there is no pressure or hard sell at the end.